- Striving for unusual or one-off experiences

 Getting frustrated certainly is not an effective way to address – for instance- distractions, but, by itself, neither is just accepting their presence.

-Overcoming obstacles in meditation such as distractions, dullness, aversion, craving, agitation, impatience, and so on, requires the application of the right kinds of intentions (though it is obviously beyond the scope of this blog to delve into the details of what kinds of intentions).
-To apply the right kinds of intentions as an antidote to the corresponding kind of problem, one must be responsive to what arises.
+Overcoming obstacles in meditation such as distractions, dullness, aversion, craving, agitation, impatience, and so on, requires the application of the right kinds of intentions.
+To apply the right kinds of intentions as an antidote to the corresponding kind of problem, one must be responsive to what arises, without being derailed by vicious cycles of, for example, frustration.
 Equanimity and responsivity are not opposites therefore; they are in fact highly complementary, and one can and should train both simultaneously.

 Meditation teachers seem to love sharing paradoxes like these with an enigmatic smile: “Ah, to get better, one must let go of trying to get better.”
 “To get from point A to point B, you need to just really BE at point A.” And so on.